michaels2533/git-js-pairing-lab/README.md

 Note: This lab demonstrates a workflow that does not follow best practices as it will likely create many merge conflicts.
 However, it is a great place to start to learn the foundations of working collaboratively on Git!

+## Pair Programming

+For this lab, you will engage in [Paired Programming](https://en.wikipedia.org/wiki/Pair_programming).
+This just means you are collaborating live with a programming partner!
+When pair programming, both partners are always looking at, and working off of the same screen!
+This creates two roles:
+* The **driver** is the one typing on the computer.
+* The **navigator** is watching and checking their code, make suggestions, and doing research to support the driver.

+Each role is important and distinct and individuals may perform differently in each role so it is recommended that you frequently switch between driving and navigating.

 ## Instructions

-> Remember, [paired programming](https://en.wikipedia.org/wiki/Pair_programming#:~:text=Pair%20programming%20is%20an%20agile,two%20programmers%20switch%20roles%20frequently.) means both partner are always looking at, and working off of the same screen!
-When you are the driver, you group should be working off your computer.
-And when you switch, you should be working off your partner's computer.
-By doing so, you will get practice with push and pull using git!

 Read these instructions in their entirety before beginning:

-0. You will work in groups to implement various JavaScript functions.
+1. You will work in groups to implement various JavaScript functions.
-1. One group member, Partner A, will [fork](https://guides.github.com/activities/forking/) this repository.
+2. One group member, Partner A, will [fork](https://guides.github.com/activities/forking/) this repository.
 Only one group member should fork the repo.
 Partner B does not need to fork anything.
-2. In the **forked repository**, Partner A needs to add Partner B as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).
+3. In the **forked repository**, Partner A needs to add Partner B as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).
 This means that both groups members will have read and write (edit) access to the forked repo.
-Partner A will share the URL for the repository with partner B.
+Partner A will share the URL for the repository with Partner B and Partner B should accept the invitation on GitHub (check your email if you don't see a button to do so on GitHub).
-3. Both partners should `git clone` the forked repo to their `unit-0` directory using SSH.
+4. Both partners should `git clone` the forked repo to their `development/unit-0` directory using SSH.
-4. Partner A will drive first with Partner B being the navigator.
+5. Partner A will drive first with Partner B being the navigator.
 Partner A will **type out** the first function while Partner B **reviews their code**.
 The navigator may also make suggestions for improvements.
-Stage, commit, and push the changes up to the remote repo (make sure you are in the correct folder in the terminal).
+Stage, commit, and push the changes up to the `main` branch of the remote repo (make sure you are in the correct folder in the terminal).
-5. Double check the remote repo on Github to ensure the latest commit was successfully pushed up.
+6. Double check the remote repo on Github to ensure the latest commit was successfully pushed up.
-6. Then, it will be Partner B's turn to drive and Partner A will be the navigator.
+7. Then, it will be Partner B's turn to drive and Partner A will be the navigator.
 Partner B needs to `git pull` down the latest commit (make sure you are in the correct folder in the terminal).
 Once the the code for the first function has been pulled down, Partner B will **type out** the second function, then push their changes up.
-7. Continue switching driver-navigator roles *for every function,* with Partner A typing out all the odd numbered questions and Partner B implementing the even numbers questions.
+8. Continue switching driver-navigator roles *for every function,* with Partner A typing out all the odd numbered questions and Partner B implementing the even numbers questions.
 Every time you push up a commit, your partner will need to pull down the changes to their local repo.
-8. Your group should be alternating commits like this example below:
+9. Your group should be alternating commits like this example below:
 ![image](./pairedprogramming.png)
+1. Once you reach the bonus problems, divide up the questions that you will each be working on.
+Instead of pair programming and alternating pushing and pulling, you will switch to **parallel programming** using branches.
+Read about the [Git Branching and PR process](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/4-git-branching) and attempt to implement it for this lab!
+You will need to each create your own branch, submit PRs for your partner to review and merge, and then handle merging branches.
+You got this!

 ## Troubleshooting Tips